 Buying a new car

 When you buy a new car from a garage or car dealer, you are entering into a consumer contract.
-Like all other consumer contracts, you have certain rights under consumer protection law.
+You have the same consumer rights as when you buy any other products from a business.

 Many banks, building societies and credit unions offer car loans.
 You borrow the money and own the car immediately.
 You pay back the money in monthly instalments and usually pay fees and interest to the lender.